 And I’m sure these questions only scratch the surface as there are a lot more in-depth questions people are scratching their heads on, day after day.

-I think we can agree that – at least many of us – are on the quest to discover the truth and the meaning behind life and all that is, no matter what this “truth” will turn out to be.
+I think we can agree that – at least many of us – are on the quest to discover the truth and the meaning of life and all that is, no matter what this “truth” will turn out to be.
 Some of us may be actively searching for this type of truth, from within the remains of long forgotten societies to modern laboratories; others might rely on external guides to present them the truth, from gurus to spiritual leaders and yet others are trying to discover answers to their seemingly inexplicable questions in their everyday life.
-Interestingly enough, we get to know a lot of people during this journey that are presenting their claims and believes as fact or even go so far to call these statements “the only and absolute truth”.
-Yet, their believes – even though proclaimed to be backed up by “irrefutable evidence” – still remain these people’s personal truths, not the one and only truth.
+Interestingly enough, we get to know a lot of people during this journey that are presenting their claims and believes as fact or even goes so far to call these statements “the only and absolute truth”.
 We only have to look back in our history to see that there were many conflicts of two or more opposing ideologies/opinions, all claiming for themselves to be “the one and only”, whereas all the others were regarded as misguided and false.

 The truth is within you!